garden-io/go3dprint/README.md

 - Can use hot reload, so containers can be update without restarting
 - Uses the same tooling for all environments—local, CI, remote.

-The differences and the conversion process will be explained in detail in the upcoming article, Needlessly Distributed Phallic Object Generator, to be published on April 23.
+The differences and the conversion process will be explained in detail in the upcoming article, _Needlessly Distributed Phallic Object Generator_, to be published on April 23.

 ## How It Works